-Subjective and equity ownership based compensation systems tend to use a rough justice approach to rewarding managing partner service.
-For example, if a managing partner also owns the most equity in the firm, the implied bargain, although not always true, is that he or she that benefits the most from their efforts and no additional compensation is necessary.
-In most cases, ownership points are not taken from a managing partner while in that role, so it is arguable that they are indemnified from the short term negative impacts of their service.
+Subjective and equity ownership-based compensation systems tend to use a rough justice approach to rewarding managing partner service.
+For example, if a managing partner also owns the most equity in the firm, the implied bargain, although not always true, is that he or she benefits the most from their efforts and no additional compensation is necessary.
+In most cases, ownership points are not taken from a managing partner while in that role, so it is arguable that they are indemnified from the short-term negative impacts of their service.

 Firms that use base salaries as part of their compensation scheme tend to consider managing partner service when setting the base.
 Finally, many firms do not compensate managing partners and view it as either a duty, a coveted position, or simply don’t consider management contributions in their compensation formula.

 In our view, it is fair to compensate managing partners for their contributions that benefit all partners and for managing partners to hold themselves accountable for delivering results.

 Managing partners don’t typically enjoy the level of power afforded to a CEO in a corporation.
 For the most part, managing partners derive their power from the size of their client base and or, as a client of ours likes to point out, “by consent of the governed”.
 Law firm managing partners have a different type of accountability.
 The burden law firm managing partners carry is often underappreciated and undervalued.